lucidrains/linformer/README.md

 attn(x) # (1, 4096, 512)
 ```

-Self-Attention layer above receiving contextual keys
-The contextual key sequence length must be equal to the sequence length given to the constructor
+Self-Attention layer above receiving contextual keys.
+The sequence length is validated on the length of the contextual keys instead of the source sequence.

 ```python
 import torch